AddThis Feed Button

 If you already have a merchant account, go over your statements with a fine toothcomb to pinpoint areas where you could potentially save money.
 Speak with your MAP to see if your account is still in step with your business.
 Are there areas where certain fees could be decreased?

 There is also no harm in shopping around.
-Think about how many times you have done just that when looking for a better deal with your car insurance for example.
+Think about how many times you have done just that when looking for a better deal with your car insurance on sites like this for example.
 Is there a MAP offering better terms than what you currently receive?
 Even if your present merchant account has an early termination fee, you may discover that switching to another MAP will save you money in the long run.

 In today’s stunted economy, it is more important than ever to be creative and devise methods to increase the value of your goods or services.
 One sure fire way to do so is to reduce your overall operational expenses.
 The money you save could then be passed onto your customers/clients in the form of buyer-friendly prices – sure to give you a leading edge over your competitors.